ronniross/latent-memory/README.md

 - **[Core AGI Protocol](https://github.com/ronniross/coreAGIprotocol)**: A framework to study how AGI or ASI might emerge from decentralized systems and to help guide its development.

+Funding needed to continue projects.
+Consider becoming a sponsor if you find them valuable.